-While noting the attitude of restraint confirmed by the experience with Rowbotham applications over the last two and a half decades, the SCC stressed, however, that its decision in this case does not preclude an order fixing rates of remuneration under the Charter,
+While noting the attitude of restraint confirmed by the experience with Rowbotham applications over the last two and a half decades, the SCC stressed, however, that its decision in this case does not preclude an order fixing rates of remuneration under the Charter, as s.
+24(1) "should be allowed to evolve to meet the challenges and circumstances of [the case]"...
+It remains open to a court of competent jurisdiction to award such a remedy where a Charter right is at stake and it is appropriate and just to do so [citations omitted].225

-Conclusions and Recommendations
+V. Conclusions and Recommendations

-LRWC recommends the enactment of legislation creating a provincial duty to ensure the right to legal aid in civil, administrative and criminal law matters in cases where the individual or individuals involved cannot afford access to justice to seek a remedy for rights guaranteed by international human rights law binding on Canada.
-225
+LRWC recommends the enactment of legislation creating a provincial duty to ensure the right to legal aid in civil, administrative and criminal law matters in cases where the individual or individuals involved cannot afford access to justice to seek a remedy for rights guaranteed by international human rights law binding on Canada.226